pagopa/elasticcloud-infra/src/03_az_application/README.md

-# elastic cloud azure application
+# Elastic cloud azure application

+This module defines the azure enterprise application used to federate the login between azure and elastic cloud.
+Each monitored target requires its own application, hence the environment folder contain folder for every combination of product and environment, such as "pagopa-dev" and "arc-prod"

 <!-- markdownlint-disable -->
 <!-- BEGIN_TF_DOCS -->